 Janet is now writing a book about the traumatic effects on the survivors of domestic violence.
 She has learned that one in nine women survivors of domestic abuse will be diagnosed with PTSD.
 Janet has also been operating secret support groups on Facebook for abused women, where she offers counsel, guidance and support.
 The groups allow other abused women to know that they are not alone.
 Janet also began to mentor abused women at Verbal Abuse Journals (verbalabusejournals.com) where she supervises the free program that connects survivors of domestic abuse to online support and guidance.

 Janet and Ian want to give back and offer more outreach.
-Saskatchewan, the province where she lives, has reported the highest number of domestic violence cases in Canada.
+Saskatchewan, the province where they live, has reported the highest number of domestic violence cases in Canada.
 Maple Creek, where Janet and Ian live, is a beautiful rustic town, but the nearest support for survivors is an hour away.
 Local mental health departments are overtaxed and support long waiting lists.

 Janet and Ian both recognize the challenge of an inadequate support system.
 Abused women may not have access to a vehicle to get to the nearest shelter or be able to safely seek help.
 As a result, Janet is establishing a nonprofit support group for survivors of domestic abuse.
 She believes this support and education can help survivors gain their freedom.